 September 28, The 13th MEU completed its return to the BHR ESG, after conducting combat operations in Iraq for nearly four months.

 October 7, After nearly four months of operations in the Arabian Gulf, the Bonhomme Richard Expeditionary Strike Group entered the 7th Fleet Area of Responsibility (AoR).

 October 21, The amphibious assault ship departed Fremantle, Australia, after a five-day visit to Perth.

 November 9, LHD 6 pulled into Naval Station Pearl Harbor for a brief port call.

 November 19, USS Bonhomme Richard returned to homeport after more than seven-month underway period in the western Pacific and Arabian Gulf.

-January 18, 2008 The Bonhomme Richard returned to San Diego after conducting a post-deployment ammunition offload off the coast of southern California Jan.
+January 18, 2008 The Bonhomme Richard returned to San Diego after conducting a post-deployment ammunition offload off the coast of southern California from Jan.
 14-17.

 June 27, LHD 6 arrived in Pearl Harbor to participate in Rim of the Pacific (RIMPAC) 2008 exercise, scheduled to take place in the Hawaiian operating area from June 29 through July 31.